UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/Maven/overview.md

 ### Compatibility

-This plug-in requires IBM UrbanCode Build version 6.1 or later.
+This plug-in requires IBM DevOps Build version 6.1 or later.

 The steps in this plug-in run on all supported platforms.